java/devjava-content/app/pages/learn/01_tutorial/01_your-first-java-app/02_building-with-intellij-idea.md

 [![Code completion](/assets/images/intellij-idea/code-completion2.png)](/assets/images/intellij-idea/code-completion2.png)

 IntelliJ IDEA will show you if you’ve typed or selected something that doesn’t compile, or if it sees any other problems.
 If you press **Alt+Enter** it will offer options to fix the problem.
 You can use **F2** to move to the next problem, and **Shift+F2** to go to the previous problem.
-IntelliJ IDEA will help you keep your code green, by offering suggestions that are context-sensitive.
+IntelliJ IDEA will help you make sure that your syntax is correct and your code can be compiled, by offering suggestions that are context-sensitive.

 [![Suggestions](/assets/images/intellij-idea/alt-enter.png)](/assets/images/intellij-idea/alt-enter.png)